 As you might have figured, Emotional Intelligence plays a role in every area of our lives, from our homes to the different facets of society.
 If you successfully employ it at your workplace, you will see positive results, and work will become more rewarding.

-Write to Rajiv@NLPLimited.com to build an emotionally intelligent team.
-EI contributes directly to your business top line and bottom line.
+Write to Rajiv@NLPLimited.com for help.
+EQ contributes directly to your business top line and bottom line.